Capilano University

 International Student Info

-Capilano University is a “home away from home” for more than 3,200 international students from 86 countries around the world, supported by a team of dedicated international education professionals who guide students throughout the CapU experience.
+Capilano University is a “home away from home” for international students from 86 countries around the world, supported by a team of dedicated international education professionals who guide students throughout the CapU experience.

 English Language Requirement